12.3. Polymorphism In Depth

 3. The function call illustrated in Figure 4 requires no modification!

 The polymorphic solution has the same three steps as our initial solution, so it may not seem like much of an improvement.
-But step 3 of the polymorphic solution is substantially different than the original.
+But step 3 of the polymorphic solution differs substantially from the original.
 An actual program typically uses objects in many locations throughout the code - potentially spread across thousands of lines of code and hundreds of files.
 Without polymorphism, programmers must find and update every place the program uses the object, and the odds of missing one of these are quite high.
 Alternatively, the polymorphic solution doesn't require any changes.

 UML class diagram of three classes: